-5. How to Submit Letters of Intent
+5. How to Submit Letters of Intent (not applicable under this FOA)

 Do not submit an LOI unless an FOA requires or allows their submission.

 It is important that the LOI be a single file with extension .pdf, .docx, or .doc.
 The filename must not exceed 50 characters.
 The PI and anyone submitting on behalf of the PI must register for an account in PAMS before it will be possible to submit a LOI.
 All PIs and those submitting LOIs on behalf of PIs are encouraged to establish PAMS accounts as soon as possible to avoid submission delays.